 - Nice Girl: Senko, who's always caring and helpful.

-- Overly Preprepared Gag: When Nakano decides to move Yatsuko tells him farewell and that she had fun with them.
-After Nakano moves and meets the neighbors, Yatsuko reveals she also moved and is his new neighbor.
+- Overly Preprepared Gag: When Nakano decides to move, Yasuko tells him farewell and that she had fun with them.
+After Nakano moves and meets the neighbors, Yasuko reveals she also moved and is his new neighbor.
 She is quite annoyed when he isn't more shocked as she explains that she went through a lot to move their first without him noticing.

 - Pirates Who Don't Do Anything: Despite being demigods, we never see the fox girls do anything that would be considered godly.

 - Really 700 Years Old: 800, actually.
 Senko looks like a little girl, but acts like someone's great, great, great grandmother.

 - Reincarnation Romance: